-- 3. (1) There is hereby established a juristic person for the protection and promotion of language practice in the Republic to be known as the South African Language Practitioners' Council. - (2) The Council is a National Public Entity subject to the Public Finance Management 20 Act.
+2. (1) There is hereby established a juristic person for the protection and promotion of language practice in the Republic to be known as the South African Language Practitioners' Council.

+(2) The Council is a national public entity subject to the Public Finance Management Act.

-Objects of Council
+Objects of Council 20

-- 4. The objects of the Council are to- - (a) promote and protect the language practice in the Republic; - (b) register people who are registrable by the Council; - (c) accredit people who are accreditable by the Council; - (d) scrutinise particulars of people intending to register; - (e) develop, implement, revise and amend a code of conduct relating to the conduct of registered language practitioners;
+- 3. The objects of the Council are to- - (a) promote and protect the language practice in the Republic; - (b) register people deemed registrable by the Council; - (c) accredit people deemed accreditable by the Council; - (d) scrutinise particulars of people intending to register; - (e) develop, implement, revise and amend a code of ethics relating to the conduct of registered language practitioners;

-- (f) protect language practitioners' professional interests; - (g) protect the members of the public who make use of services provided by language practitioners; - (h) regulate the provision of language service to members of the public; - (i) provide and encourage the provision of opportunities for persons, especially from indigenous communities, to enter and participate in the language 35 practice in the Republic; - (j) contribute to an enabling environment for job creation in the language practice in the Republic; and - (k) advise the Minister on matters affecting the language profession.
+- (f) protect language practitioners' professional interests; - (g) protect the members of the public who make use of services provided by language practitioners; - (h) provide efficient and effective language service to members of the public who seek the services of the Council; - (i) provide and encourage the provision of opportunities for persons, especially from disadvantaged communities, to enter and participate in the language industry in the Republic; - (j) contribute to an enabling environment for job creation in the language industry in the Republic; and - (k) advise the Minister on matters affecting the language profession.

-Functions of Council 40
+Functions of Council